DylanBowsky/module_13_challenge/README.md

 # module_13_challenge
-# Ne
+# Neural Networks
-The goal for this financial notebook is to make a comprehensive way to segment our data.
-We do this by creating two ways to find our clusters one by the elbow curve and the other by using PCA method.
+The goal for this financial notebook is to make a comprehensive model that can correctly find the patterns in the data provided from both Venture firms.
+We are using the base code and after to see if we can enhance using or own techniques to the model.
 -------------------------------------------------------------------------------------------------------------------------

 # Technologies Used
-We used Jupyter notebook, sklearn, pandas, hvplot, PCA, KMeans and StandarScaler.
+We used Jupyter notebook, sklearn, pandas, Tesnorflow, Keras, Sequential, OneHotEncoder, Path and StandarScaler.
 -------------------------------------------------------------------------------------------------------------------------

 # Installation
-We will need Pandas and import sklearn which gives the cluster building blocks.
+We will need to install Tensorflow *can be pip install* and imports from sklearn.
 -------------------------------------------------------------------------------------------------------------------------

 # Example
-For this notebook we grab a csv file convert it to a DataFrame.
-Once converted, we use the data inside to form our clusters first we grab the elbow curve to find the best KMeans cluster and then graph using hvplot.
-After we can go above and beyond using PCA to find the optimal cluster value, this can differ from the previous cluster guess we used.
-If it is different, that is okay due to the computer calculating it and we also some accuarcy.
-After both are graphed we can check to see what difference the clusters is.
+For these two notebooks we grabbed the base data from the CSV file given, and dropped the unwanted data.
+We cleaned the data up using OneHotEncoder trained and scaled the data.
+Once all of this is completed we ran the Sequential once with the base given and both hidden nodes in *relu* after that we thought of new ways to optimize the code to achieve a better accuarcy score.
+In some of the alternate models we got closer, but overall the base was the highest.
 -------------------------------------------------------------------------------------------------------------------------